apergos/ssh_docker/README.md

 I needed some scripts to let me tunnel through my docker server to the containers, from my laptop.
 It was getting especially annoying doing two hop copies manually.
-So here's some crappy bash scripts.
+So here's a crappy bash script.
 Run without args to get usage.
-Yeah I should make them one script etc, blah blah blah.
-Whatevs.

 If you alway use the same gateway, remote user, etc., put them in a config file in ~/.ssh_docker, see ssh_docker_config.sample for more info.